Pierre-VF/oss4energy/README.md

 - [Listing as CSV](https://data.pierrevf.consulting/oss4energy/listing_data.csv)

-Other mapping initiatives that you may want to consider looking at:
+Other mapping initiatives that you may want to consider looking at (all the repositories that these linked to have been indexed here):

 - https://landscape.lfenergy.org/
 - https://opensustain.tech/